Junior Leaders

-This new program will be open to all 7th–12th grade 4-H youth and is designed to be more youth-led and self-directed.
-Members will have the opportunity to elect their own officers and will work together to determine the activities and events they’d like to support and participate in throughout the year.
+This program is open to all 7th–12th grade 4-H youth and is designed to be more youth-led and self-directed.
+Members have the opportunity to elect their own officers and work together to determine the activities and events they’d like to support and participate in throughout the year.

-In addition, two Junior Leaders will be selected to serve on the Iowa County Leaders Council, providing a meaningful leadership opportunity and youth voice in shaping the direction of our countywide program.
+In addition, two Junior Leaders are selected to serve on the Iowa County Leaders Council, providing a meaningful leadership opportunity and youth voice in shaping the direction of our countywide program.

 We believe this change will empower more youth, foster stronger leadership skills, and create a dynamic and inclusive space for teens to grow and thrive.